techiescamp/cka-certification-guide/README.md

-# Ultimate Certified Kubernetes Administrator (CKA) Exam Preparation Guide - V1.34 (2025)
+# Certified Kubernetes Administrator (CKA) Exam Preparation Guide - V1.34 (2025)

-This is detailed study guide with tips and practical examplesto ace Certified Kubernetes Administrator exam.
+This is detailed study guide with tips and practical examples to ace the Certified Kubernetes Administrator exam.

 ## Hit the Star! :star: